 26. 2Pac – Got My Mind Made Up (1996)

-FEATURING: 2Pac, Dat Nigga Daz, Kurupt, Redman & Method Man
+Ft: 2Pac, Dat Nigga Daz, Kurupt, Redman, Method Man (

 25. Luniz – Killaz On The Payroll (1997)

-The album may have marked the end of the Luniz/too $hort rivalry, but Yukmouth still had some choice words for Rappin 4-Tay, as he fires some heavy shots at the Sanfrancisco legend.
-The Luniz hit their peak with this slept on and very infectious mafioso flavoured posse cut.
+The album may have marked the end of the Luniz/too $hort rivalry, but Yukmouth still had some choice words for Rappin 4-Tay, as he fires some heavy shots at the San Francisco legend.
+The Luniz hit their peak with this slept on and very infectious mafioso

 24. Dr. Dre/Group Therapy – East Coast/West Coast Killas (1996)